-Announcement: The Formal Launch Of "Valuation 360" - Exclusive Research From Jason Phillips, CFA
+Announcement: The Formal Launch Of 'Valuation 360' - Exclusive Research From Jason Phillips, CFA

 - Where appropriate, I’ll also be highlighting how ideas can be leveraged using option strategies (deep in the money calls and puts, diagonal calendar spreads, covered calls, short puts, etc.)

-- And in addition, from time to time I’ll be posting exclusive articles on educational or informational topics of interest to members of the “Valuation 360 Community” as requested (technical analysis, options strategy, trading psychology, behavioral investing, money management, etc.)
+- And in addition, from time to time, I’ll be posting exclusive articles on educational or informational topics of interest to members of the “Valuation 360 Community” as requested (technical analysis, options strategy, trading psychology, behavioral investing, money management, etc.)

-- “Push” notifications to email on real-time buy and sell alerts
+- “Push” notifications to email on real-time buy and sell alerts.

-- A “live chat function” – where members can discuss and share ideas with other members in real-time and where I will be holding “live Q&A sessions”.
+- A “live chat function” – where members can discuss and share ideas with other members in real-time and where I will be holding “live Q&A sessions.”

 Don’t Miss Out On This Opportunity – Limited Time Only Offer

-Note: (Editors' Note: This article is meant as an introduction for "Valuation 360," a new Marketplace service by Jason Phillips, CFA).